mobxjs/mobx-react-lite/README.md

 Instead, if your store needs to refer to props (or `useState` based local state), the `useLocalStore` should be combined with the `useAsObservableSource` hook, see below.

+Note that in many cases it is possible to extract the initializer function to a function outside the component definition.
+Which makes it possible to test the store itself in a more straight-forward manner, and avoids creating the initializer closure on each re-render.

 ### `useAsObservableSource<T>(state: T): T`

 The `useAsObservableSource` hook can be used to turn any set of values into an observable object that has a stable reference (the same object is returned every time from the hook).